afkhamis/DS642-OOP/Final-Project/particles.md

 `
 cmake -DGROUP\_NAME=04 ..
+`

+`
 make package
 `

 =========================================

-Write-up Details

-*   Your write-up should contain:

-    *   The names of the people in your group and each member's contribution.
+Your write-up must include the measure of the scaling of the OpenMP, MPI, CUDA, and serial implementations, and benchmarking your code's raw performance:

     *   A plot in log-log scale that shows that your serial and parallel codes run in O(n) time and a description of the data structures that you used to achieve it.

-    *   A description of the synchronization you used in the shared memory implementation.
+    *   A description of the synchronization you used.

     *   A description of the design choices that you tried and how did they affect the performance.

-    *   Speedup plots that show how closely your OpenMP code approaches the idealized p-times speedup and a discussion on whether it is possible to do better.
+    *   Speedup plots that show how closely your OpenMP, MPI, and CUDA codes approach the idealized speedup and a discussion on whether it is possible to do better.

     *   Where does the time go?
 Consider breaking down the runtime into computation time, synchronization time and/or communication time.
-How do they scale with p?
+How do they scale?

-Notes:

-*   Your grade will mostly depend on three factors:

-    *   Scaling sustained by your codes on the perlmutter supercomputer (varying n).

-    *   Performance sustained by your codes on the perlmutter supercomputer.

-    *   Explanations of your methodologies and the performance features you observed (including what didn't work).

-*   You must use the GNU C Compiler for this assignment.
-If your code does not compile and run with GCC, it will not be graded.

-*   If your code produces incorrect results, it will not be graded.

 =========================================